-Figure 1: Our framework learns the kinematic model that governs the motion of articulated objects (lower-left) from narrated RGB-D videos.
-It then uses this learned model to predict the motion of an object's parts (lower-right).
+Fig. 2 Our framework learns the kinematic model that governs the motion of articulated objects (lower-left) from narrated RGB-D videos.
+The method can then use this learned model to subsequently predict the motion of an object's parts (lower-right).